Quantumdit/CPSC-530-Project-Code/README.md

 # CPSC-530-Project-Code

 Allows transmitting a bitstring using the BB84 algorithm inside a quantum computer.
 Designed for the 5 qubit "ibmqx4" quantum computer.
+In the Python code, a message is transmitted through the quantum computer one bit at a time, with 1024 "shots" being used the calculate the probabilities of success and failure.

 ## Running the Code